astavrop0/MAI_for_stock_return_predictability/README.md

 - Preprocess and save data as features ready to be used for modelling

-- Creating an interactive app in Shiny For R to perform robustness checks - data frequency, data features, date range, visualization - (app can be directly accessed [here](https://baumender11.shinyapps.io/Alpha/))
+- Create an interactive app in Shiny For R to perform robustness checks - data frequency, data features, date range, visualization - (app can be directly accessed [here](https://baumender11.shinyapps.io/Alpha/))

 - Build models (ridge regression, neural network), train and evaluate them